TheHamkerCat/Telegram_VC_Bot/README.md

 /help | Show help screen.
 /end | Stop any playing music.
 /jiosaavn <song_name> | Play music from JioSaavn.
+/ytplay <song_name> | Search for a song and play the top-most one.
 /ytsearch <song_name>|  Search for a song on Youtube.
 /youtube <song_link> | Play a song from YouTube.
 /playlist <youtube_playlist_link> | Play a all videos in a youtube playlist.
+/tgplay | Play a song from telegram file.
 /radio | Play radio continuosly.
 /black | Blacklist a user.
 /white | Whitelist a user.